BettercareHealth/bettercare/maternal-mental-health/test-6.md

 17. What are some of the warning signs of emotional abuse?
 	-	Excessive spending
 	-	Often going partying without a partner
-	-	Being restricted in seeing family and friends
+	+	Being restricted in seeing family and friends
-	+	Wearing provocative clothing like skimpy tops and short skirts
+	-	Wearing provocative clothing like skimpy tops and short skirts
-18. How can a health worker support an abused mother?
+18. How can a health or social worker support an abused mother?
 	-	Tell her that she must leave the abuser
 	+	Listen to her story
 	-	Ask her why she lets him get away with it